mojaloop/documentation/docs/community/contributing/consequential-change-process.md

     3. Be ready to respond to questions and make adjustments during this stage.
     4. Once your assigned design authority member(s) approve your pull request(s) your feature is ready for including in the official Mojaloop release process.
+    5. Any changes to the design made during implementation must be recorded on the proposal ticket.

 ![Consequential Change Process](./assets/consequential-change-process.jpg)